MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-profit-tax-registers.md

 2. On the Action Pane, select **Lines**.
 3. On the Action Pane, select **Delete rows**, and then select **Yes**.

+>[!NOTE]
-Note: You can't delete register journal lines if approved registers exist.
+>You can't delete register journal lines if approved registers exist.
 To delete lines, you must first cancel the approval of the registers.

-1. Close the **Register journal lines** page.
+4. Close the **Register journal lines** page.
-2. On the Action Pane, select **Lines** to create a new set of lines.
+5. On the Action Pane, select **Lines** to create a new set of lines.

 ### Calculate and print tax registers